 - Educate yourself about invasive species.
 Learn about the invasives currently impacting our local area.
 Discover how you can prevent their further spread, and prevent the introduction of new invasive species.

 - Don’t participate in the destruction of cicada habitat.
 Stack vertically, not horizontally.
 Repair what you already have, reuse, recycle and buy an old home.
 Get your books from a library.
 Be fruitful & multiply — but don’t destroy more forests in the process.

 - Plant a tree.

 - Be a community scientist and get involved in projects to map cicadas and other insects, so we can truly count their numbers and measure their declines or gains.
-Folks can report Magicicada, when they emerge, to Magicicada.org. iNaturalist is an amazing website to idenitify and report insects in general.
+Folks can report Magicicada, when they emerge, to Cicadas @ UCONN (formerly Magicicada.org). iNaturalist is an amazing website to idenitify and report insects in general.

 I’ll likely expand and edit this article over time as I get more information on this topic.
 Feel free to pass only any information via the comments section of the article.